 The Z-Wave Alliance is harnessing the capability of the top players in the home control space to bring affordable home automation solutions to the consumer, incorporating Z-Wave as the standard protocol.
 Security Dealer spoke to Raoul Wijgergangs, VP Business Development, Zensys, for more details.

-Security Dealer: What hardware is required to Z-Wave enable a
+Security Dealer: What hardware is required to Z-Wave enable a device?

 Raoul Wijgergangs: A Z-Wave chip, some filters and a few passive components are needed.